knowledge | 25 May 2021 |

 Those companies with established business contingency plans may have a greater ability than others to continue trading by facilitating remote working by employees and having IT systems which permit directors and senior managers to access necessary financial and other information.
 The ability to communicate with employees, stakeholders, lenders and third parties such as suppliers is crucial.

-Clearly, fall-out from the COVID-19 crisis has immediate and likely long-term implications for companies and so the company’s financial position needs to be monitored closely and cash flow managed.
+Clearly, fall-out from the COVID-19 crisis has had immediate and likely long-term implications for companies and so the company’s financial position needs to be monitored closely and cash flow managed.
 Credit risk of customers becomes an important consideration and costs will need to be cut to reflect the ability of a company to pay.
 Engagement with lenders may be required and waivers or payment holidays secured.
 Government assistance is available and, with financial advice, should be considered carefully.

 Communication with employees is essential.
 Many employees will lose jobs (temporarily or perhaps altogether).
 Those employees who continue to work, for example, from premises or in delivery functions, need to be protected by adherence to health guidance protocols put in place and monitored by the company.
 The wellbeing of employees has become a key issue for employers so, to the greatest extent possible, reassurance should be given through regular communication about how the business is facing the challenge, with an explanation of decisions taken and the prospects for the company (where this can assessed).